andyhomecode/mac-se-monitor/README.md

     7 (34) = DISPLAY ENABLE

 But, if I plug the flat cable into the FPGA upside-down (conductive side up) also, everything is back where it should be.

+Also, if the TTL RGB cable is connected, you cannot program to Flash, only SRAM (which is lost on power cycle).
+Unhook to program.
+And yes, it took me a long, long time to figure this out.

 ```
 ## Development Stages